valberg/djangit/README.markdown

 - Git

 # Installing
-Add this to your INSTALLED_APPS in settings.py:
+Add this to your `INSTALLED_APPS` in settings.py:

     'django.contrib.markup',
     'djangit',

 # License
 We need a license!

+# Hacking
+First of, install the required python packages:

+    pip install -r dev_requirements.txt

+## CSS
+Djangit uses Bootstrap and Font Awesome for a beautiful look.

+Thus all styles are written in LESS and need to be compiled into CSS.
+Run this command in the root directory to compile it:

+    invoke compile_bootstrap